Near Nuremberg, 2006

 Barely anyone verifies these expenditures of time, because nobody has motivation or time to check highly intricate code and scripts with thousands of program-lines, or scrutinize the whole test-strategy on which basis the code was once created.1

 Because tester and test-management are (usually) highly skilled, they can literally do whatever they want.
 I once had an assignment (BS-Job so to speak) to supervise and instruct these people.
-That was barely necessary, and happened maybe two to four times a month, though my work assignment was rather intended as a full-time job.
+That was barely necessary, and happened maybe two to four times a month, though my work assignment was intended as a full-time job.

 Case study #3